Preparing Nurses Who Care

 We work with some of the best, most reputable clinical agencies in the country, so that your clinical experiences will be both meaningful and relevant to your career goals.

-In addition to the simulation lab, you will complete at least two clinical courses every semester.
+In addition to simulation, you will complete at least two clinical courses every semester.
 Our students are exposed to clinical rotations including mental health, pediatrics, childbirth, the community, and medical, surgical, and critical care units.
 We strive to keep our clinical groups smaller than required by the board of nursing.
 The smaller group size allows our faculty more time to interact with each student to ensure we create competent, professional nurses.